aloconte/aloconte.github.io/docs/jenkins.md

 ## Extra configuration options

-In addition, the Windmill Dark theme supports a few additional options, which may be listed under the `extra:` key of `mkdocs.yml`.
+In addition, the  Dark theme supports a few additional options, which may be listed under the `extra:` key of `mkdocs.yml`.

 `extra.logo`: Path to a logo to include in the top bar next to the site name.